 Family therapy is important to your recovery as the support of your loved ones can make a tremendous difference in your continued healing.
 Through family sessions, we’ll educate your loved ones about suicide and your recovery, provide emotional support to you and your loved ones, and allow for a frank discussion of any family dynamics that may have led to your suicidal thoughts or behaviors.
 We’ll also provide your loved ones with referrals to outpatient therapy and community resources as needed.

 In addition to providing you with traditional therapeutic modalities, we’ll also help to heal the whole person by utilizing experiential therapies.
 These methods may include:

 Continuing Care and Levels of Care

-Cedar Crest is proud to offer a number of treatment options designed to help children, teens, adults, older adults, active duty military personnel, and their families struggling with suicidal ideations.
+Our hospital in Belton is proud to offer a number of treatment options designed to help children, teens, adults, older adults, active duty military personnel, and their families struggling with suicidal ideations.
 We are available 24/7 to offer a helping hand to those in need.
-When it has been determined that you no longer require the structure of an inpatient program, you and your loved ones will meet with a social worker to discuss your continuing care options.
+When it has been determined that you no longer require the structure of inpatient center, you and your loved ones will meet with a social worker to discuss your continuing care options.
 We will provide you with information about local support services for suicidal ideation and co-occurring disorders, help you cope with the transition to your next level of care, and assist you in creating continued treatment goals to ensure continuity of care and treatment.
-You may opt to step down into a structured outpatient program such as an Intensive Outpatient Program (IOP) or Partial Hospitalization Program (PHP), both of which will allow you to focus on your recovery during the day while returning to your home in the evenings.
+You may opt to step down into a structured outpatient treatment option such as an Intensive Outpatient Program (IOP) or Partial Hospitalization Program (PHP), both of which will allow you to focus on your recovery during the day while returning to your home in the evenings.
 If you feel you’ve made enough progress during your stay, we can refer you to our traditional outpatient therapy clinic to help coordinate your plan of care post-discharge.